PORT LUDLOW AREA QUARRIES

 Stilbite-

 NaCa2Al5Si13O36 .
-16H2O - White to tan crystals to 1" line some amygdules.
+16H2O - Occurs as peach-colored and white crystals (two generations) typically less than 1" lining some amygdules.

 Rhombohedral CALCITE